Executing a Playbook

 For example, if you set the Schedule parameter to Daily and the Daily Time parameter to 09:30, the Playbook will execute every day at 9:30 a.m.
 UTC.
 Note that the Coordinated Universal Time (UTC) time standard is used when configuring the Daily Time parameter.

-A UserAction Trigger lets you run Playbooks on demand from the Details screen of Indicators, Intelligence Requirements, Groups, Tracks, and Victims.
-You can also execute Playbooks with a UserAction configured for Indicators when using Threat Graph.
+A UserAction Trigger lets you run Playbooks on demand while viewing the Details screen or drawer for Indicators, Intelligence Requirements, Groups, Tracks, and Victims.
+You can also execute Playbooks with a UserAction Trigger configured for Indicators when using Threat Graph.

-When viewing an object’s Details screen , a Playbooks card will be displayed on the Overview tab if there is at least one active Playbook with a UserAction Trigger configured for the object’s type (Figure 3).
+On an object’s Details screen or Details drawer, the Playbooks card displays Playbooks with a UserAction Trigger configured for the object’s type (Figure 3).
+Click Run playbookfor a Playbook to execute it.

 Figure 3_Executing a Playbook_7.1.0